ThunderboomRecords/signal-interference-/README.md

 # Signal Interference

-Signal interference is an application used to generate solos with AI.
-The application is controlled from a DAW using MIDI and has a build in sequencer which responds to an ecxternal midi clock.
+Signal interference is an application used to generate solos with stochastic models: markov chains.
+Markov-chain music generation builds a probability table of “what note is most likely to follow what,” based on a training melody.
+Then it samples from that table to create new sequences in the same style.
+The application is controlled from a DAW using MIDI and has a build in sequencer which responds to an external midi clock.
 To use the application a song or multiple songs can be created.
 The song requires training data to work.
 After this this training data can be used to generate new musical phrases based upon recorded input.

 ## Developmnent